Episode (film): Plot

 In Vienna in 1922 daily life is dominated by inflation and unemployment.
 In the evenings, the population attempt to divert themselves from the miseries of the economic situation by indulgence and excess in bars and clubs.
 Morale is low, and sinking further.

 Through the failed speculations of the president of her bank, Valerie Gärtner, a student of applied art in Vienna, loses the small property on which she and her mother live.
 Torresani, an art dealer, notices her distress and buys some ceramics from her.
 He also offers her financial support in the form of a monthly allowance.
 Valerie however, in the belief that he would expect something unacceptable from her in return for this money, rejects the offer with disgust.
-Nevertheless, when some time later she has no further options left, she again approaches Torresani for help.
+Nevertheless, when some time later she runs out of options, she once more approaches Torresani for help.
 He is now able to convince her that he is not looking for something in return, but is genuinely trying to help her, and in due course the two become good friends.

 One day, when Torresani is unable to keep an appointment with her, he sends in his place Kinz, the tutor of his sons.
 Kinz believes that Valerie is Torresani's mistress and his initial demeanour towards her is therefore extremely cold.
-During the course of the evening however he falls in love with her.
+However, he falls in love with her during the course of the evening.
 Valerie in the meantime learns from Kinz that Torresani has a wife and two children, and she decides that she can no longer accept the monthly cheques.
-BUt a friend of hers, who disagrees with Valerie's decision, intercepts the next cheque and cashes it in Valerie's place.
+But a friend of hers, who disagrees with Valerie's decision, intercepts the next cheque and cashes it in Valerie's place.
 The friend later regrets her deceit and visits Torresani's house to confess and put things right.
 But when she arrives she is unable to get a word in edgeways and is sent away again with a letter for Valerie.
-Valerie assumes that it is a letter of farewell from Torresani, and immediately goes to his house, where however she is received in an unexpectedly friendly way by his wife.
+Valerie assumes that it is a letter of farewell from Torresani, and immediately goes to his house, where she is received in an unexpectedly friendly way by his wife.
 It now appears that the letter was an invitation to a party.

 Kinz had convinced Frau Torresani that her husband was having an affair.
 The misunderstanding is now cleared up, and Kinz himself is now put on the defensive, and at last becomes aware of his own true feelings for Valerie.